FP-22-23/java-term-project-grnln/README.md

     -  _name_: The rider's name, of type `String`.
     - _team_: The rider's team, of type `String`.
     - _country_: The rider's country, of type `RiderCountry`.

+### Factory - StageFactory
+Factory class to create objects of type Stages.
+Implemented functionality:

+- _Stages readStages(String path)_: Creates a Stages object whose stages have been read from a .csv file specified by the _path_ parameter.

+### Container type - Stages

+Container type for Stage type objects.

+**Properties**:

+-  _stages_, of type `List`<`Stage`>, private.

+**Constructors**:

+- C1: Default constructor.
+Creates a Stages object with an empty stage list.
+- C2: Constructor with a parameter of type `Collection`<`Stage`>.
+Creates a Stages object with the stages in the collection.

+**Equality criterion**: Two Stages objects are equals if their stage lists are equals.

+**Other functionality**:

+- _Integer getNumberStages()_: Gets the number of stages in the stage list (derived property).
+- _void addStage(Stage stage)_: Adds a stage to the stage list.
+- _void addStages(Collection<Stage> stages)_: Adds all stages from a collection of stages to the stage list.
+- _void deleteStage(Stage stage)_: Deletes the specified stage from the stage list.
+- _Boolean stageWithRiderInPodium(String riderName)_: Returns true if there is at least one stage with a specified rider in its podium (`Exist` criterion).
+- _Float averageStageDistance()_: Gets the average stage distance (`Average` criterion).
+- _List<Stage> stagesBefore(LocalDate date)_: Gets a list with all stages that took place before a specified date (`Selection with filtering`).
+- _Map<Integer, List\<Stage>\> stagesByNumber()_: Gets a map with the stage numbers as keys and lists containing all the stages with that number as values.
+- _Map<Rider, Integer> stagesByWinner_: Gets a map with riders as keys and the number of stages they won as values.